Sendiko/Sendiko/README.md

  ___
   - Kotlin.
 Using flows, data class, and interfaces.
   - Compose.
 Customising UI Components to reach desireable design.
   - Architectures.
-Using MVVM to structure application that makes it easily scalable.
+Using MVI and Clean Architechture to structure application that makes it easily scalable.
   - Storing data.
 Saves complicated data using Room Databases and storing simple states using Datastore Preferences.
   - Http requests.
 Implementing Retrofit and HttpLoggingInterceptor to request and recieve data from API.
   - Dependency Injection.
 Using DaggerHilt as DI Framework speeds up the development process.